MaxLeap/Docs/en/Java/Guide/CloudCode.md

 #### afterDelete
 Invoke after the corresponding Cloud Data is deleted, which could be used to clear other relative data.
 ## Logging
-There is Logging function in Cloud Code to record the Function, Hook and Job info during the operations.
-Besides, the deployment of Cloud Code will also be recorded.
+There is Logging function in CloudCode to record the Function, Hook and Job info during the operations.
+Besides, the deployment of CloudCode will also be recorded.
 You can check all logs in Management Console.
-###Record Log in Cloud Code
+###Record Log in CloudCode
 You can record 3 types of log: Error, Warn and Info with logger instance.

 ```java